HL7/capstmt/input/pagecontent/specification.md

 #### Feature Query using HTTP POST

-TBD: add example in/out params and explain invoking them in a POST

 Clients can use HTTP POST with a Parameters resource to query for features.
 The following example shows how to use POST to check if a server supports this feature framework:

 		POST [base]/$feature-query